GIRISH-15/sanic-api/README.md

-explanation of the process:
+If you update code in github, refreash github... explanation of the process:
 Let’s go through everything you wrote and explain what it is and why it exists — piece by piece.
 I’ll group it into: